Migracode-Barcelona/frontend-website-assignment/README.md

 By the end of this exercise, you’ll have recreated the Starbucks page layout in your own code. 🎯

 This is your first big step into building real websites on your own — have fun with it and don’t worry if it doesn’t look 100% identical.
 The goal is **practice** and **confidence**.

+--
+## Too hard?

+Maybe start with this project instead : https://www.frontendpractice.com/projects/oh-studio.
+Instructions are the same but there are fewer sections and the design is less overwhelming.
+--
+## Too easy?

+Alright!
+If you are up for a challenge or just want to get more practice check out this one instead : https://www.frontendpractice.com/projects/nintendo